MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 # Composite model guidance in Power BI Desktop

 This article targets data modelers developing Power BI composite models.
 It describes composite model use cases, and provides you with design guidance.
 Specifically, the guidance can help you determine whether a composite model is appropriate for your solution.
-If it is, then this article will also help you design an optimal model.
+If it is, then this article will also help you design optimal models and reports.

 > [!NOTE]
 > An introduction to composite models isn't covered in this article.
 If you're not completely familiar with composite models, we recommend that you first read the [Use composite models in Power BI Desktop](../transform-model/desktop-composite-models.md) article.